-Adding this simple additional login step for administrator and site editor users could be the difference between your site remaining protected versus a vital user account being accessed and exploited by a cyber security attack.
+Adding this simple additional login step for administrator and site editor users could be the difference between your site remaining protected versus a vital user account being accessed and exploited by a phishing or cyber security attack.

 What is 2FA / MFA?

 Two-Factor or Multi-Factor Authentication (2FA / MFA) is becoming an increasingly common practice when logging into websites and other digital services.